-The operating system and most preloaded programs in your computer contain online help files.
+The operating system and most preinstalled programs in your computer contain online help files.
 These files may contain information about upgrading hardware, using software and many other common computer tasks.
+The Help files also contain information for questions on how to solve problems and prevent future trouble.